tuliocll/elixir-iot-sample/README.md

 The assignment analyzed the tierless architecture proposed in Li et al. (2024) and implemented a small IoT prototype showing how Elixir can unify hardware-level logic, processing, and real-time UI in a single language.

+## Lessons Learned (Functional Programming)

+Through the development of this prototype, several key functional programming concepts proved vital for robust IoT development:

+1.  **Immutability vs. Mutable Hardware:** Modeling hardware state (which is inherently mutable) using **GenServers** demonstrated how to isolate side effects.
+The hardware state is encapsulated within a process loop, allowing the rest of the application to remain pure and functional.
+2.  **Concurrency with the Actor Model:** Unlike imperative loops often used in embedded systems, Elixir's processes allowed decoupling the sensors.
+The blocking nature of the RC Timing (LDR) does not interfere with the WebSocket communication or the DS18B20 polling, as they run in isolated lightweight processes.
+3.  **Declarative Data Handling:** Using **Pattern Matching** to handle binary data from sensors and payloads from WebSockets eliminated complex conditional logic, resulting in code that describes "what the data looks like" rather than "how to parse it."
+4.  **Fault Tolerance:** Leveraging **Supervision Trees** ensured that a hardware glitch (e.g., a sensor read error) causes only the specific worker to restart, rather than crashing the entire device, adhering to the "Let it Crash" philosophy.

 ## 📝 License

 MIT — free for academic, personal, or commercial use.